Lyle-Tafoya/CollageMaker/README.md

-CollageMaker is a program to do exactly what it sounds like.
-It creats collages out of images.
+CollageMaker creates collages out of images in a directory.
 The way it works is by picking a a random corner to place the first image, and then recursively tiles horizontally and vertically around the edges of the image untill most of the space is filled.

 Command Line Arguments:
 --color, -c   Background color for the canvas.
 Defaults to "#000".